Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Records show that two dogs came to America on the Mayflower in 1620.
 One was a Mastiff, but the other was a type of Spaniel.
 This could’ve been a Cocker, an English Springer, or a Field Spaniel since these dogs weren’t distinctive breeds yet.

-2. Cockers Are the Smallest Sporting Breed.
+2. Cocker Spaniels Are the Smallest Sporting Breed

 The Cocker Spaniel is the smallest dog in the AKC Sporting Group.
 When the Spaniels were first separated into distinct breeds, Cocker Spaniels and Field Spaniels were differentiated by weight.
 Cocker Spaniels don’t exceed 28 pounds.

-3. Cockers Were the First Cancer-Detecting Dogs.
+3. Cockers Were the First Cancer-Detecting Dogs

 Science has established that dogs can sense cancer by smell, but the first dog to ever demonstrate this ability was Tangle, a Cocker Spaniel.
 He had a remarkable testing accuracy of 56%.
 After working with trainers, his accuracy improved to 80%.